abbott567/blog/src/posts/my-adhd-and-me/post.md

 [Anxious Minds](https://www.anxiousminds.co.uk/) is another North East mental health service which can offer reduced price counselling.

-For my ADHD diagnosis, through the NHS, I would have been looking at around at least 15 to 24 months at least.
+For my ADHD diagnosis, through the NHS, I would have been looking at around 15 to 24 months at least.
 Because it's a lengthy and expensive process, there seems to be a greater desire just to write prescriptions to treat those comorbid conditions like anxiety and depression.
 So, I often came away from the GP meetings with anti-depressants and anti-anxiety medications, rather than the answers I needed.

 I got my ADHD diagnosis through an organisation called [Psychiatry UK](https://psychiatry-uk.com/).
 But, unfortunately, it looks like at this time they don't have any appointments available until October 2022.
 This again highlights the overwhelming need for more mental health services in the UK.